Oct. 2, 2024

 The other one is a woman who is an avid baker and lives in the UK and is trying to bake American recipes but the conversions are always wrong because they measure everything by weight and we measure everything by volume, something I did not know until we started making this episode.
 So basically I am just out there trying to figure out why things are, why these problems exist and how they should solve them.

 And it is very fun and I'm trying, I'm doing my best.
-So far I'm like kind of my, both of the, the, the problems were solved in as far as I was like, well, you just kind of got to deal with it.
+So far I'm kind of my, both of the problems were solved in as far as I was like, well, you just kind of got to deal with it.

 Jeff Umbro: Well, that's kind of the big crux of the show.
-And I've listened to both episodes and that's my favorite part is just like the kind of, let's look at the, the crux of why this is a thing that we're talking about today.
+And I've listened to both episodes and that's my favorite part is just the kind of, let's look at the, the crux of why this is a thing that we're talking about today.
 Both of them dive into kind of the history of, of each of the, you know, respective subjects.
-And I think really, like, highlight the quality of, of you as a host and writer.
-You tell me, like, how you view it, but I view the problems as just, like, a way into the rest.
+And I think really highlight the quality of, of you as a host and writer.
+You tell me how you view it, but I view the problems as just a way into the rest.

 Is that, you think that's accurate?

 Alex Goldman: Oh, yeah, absolutely.
-I mean, every problem is just a way into, like, a world, and if you can find those worlds, then, then, like, you're golden.
-Like, the whole point is to find the, the interesting thing that is going on behind the problem that is causing the problem.
+I mean, every problem is just a way into a world, and if you can find those worlds, then you're golden.
+The whole point is to find the interesting thing that is going on behind the problem that is causing the problem.

 One of the things that I didn't get to do with the cooking episode, for example, there used to be a physical, a physical object that scientists use as a reference for the gram, and then they decided to use instead what's called a universal constant, and the way they figured out how to do that involved a lot of mathematics and quantum physics, and I wrote a whole big section about how it works.

 And then my colleagues were like, this is too confusing and too long.
 I'm reading physics, quantum physics for dummies, and I'm reading this and that, and I'm trying to figure out how this works.
 And I eventually explain it and they're like, no, this doesn't make any sense.
-But I still want to, like, I still feel the desire to like go back and explain it.
+But I still feel the desire to go back and explain it.

 Jeff Umbro: I really, I mean, I loved it.
 Like the, I forget the French name, but.